-The TMT International Science Development Teams (ISDTs) are groups of researchers who work together to provide scientific guidance and feedback to the TMT project, to stimulate planning for future TMT observing programs, and to build connections between TMT and the international astronomical community.
-The ISDTs foster scientific collaboration across the TMT partnership and beyond, into the broader astronomical community.
+The TMT International Science Development Teams (ISDTs) are groups of researchers who work together to provide scientific guidance and feedback to the TMT project, to stimulate planning for future TMT observing programs, and to build connections between the TMT and the international astronomical communities The ISDTs foster scientific collaboration across the TMT partnership and beyond, into the broader astronomical community.

 There are nine ISDT each steering activities related to a dedicated science goal within TMT.
 Click below on each ISDT to view its members.
 In addition, each ISDT has two conveners.
 Prospective applicants are encouraged to contact the conveners to learn more about the ISDTs and their activities.

 ISDT membership is open to all qualified Ph.D. scientists, both from the current TMT partners and associates, and from the astronomical community at large.

 Recent and ongoing examples of ISDT activities include: